Christian Distinctiveness

 Collective Worship

 Collective worship takes place every day in our school.
 Each half term we focus on one theme which aims to link our values with bible stories and other aspects of the Christian tradition.
-It is important that children help to organise and take part in Collective Worship alongside our Year Six 'Worship Squad' who organise their own sessions.
+It is important that children help to organise and take part in Collective Worship alongside our Year Six 'Worship Leaders' who organise their own sessions.
 At the heart of each Worship is a Christian story or teaching based around biblical scripture, ‘I wonder’ to reflect on, and a prayer from the children.
 We also say "peace be with you" with the response "and also with you".
 At the end of the worship we share the message "Go in peace to love and serve the Lord".
 It is an opportunity for prayer and reflection as well as a take away message to reflect upon in our class spiritual areas.

 Typically, each Collective Worship follows the pattern of Gather, Engage, Respond and Send.